-Information about a retest methane test can be difficult to find.
-Sometimes a methane test will indicate high results at a property.
-On rare occasions, developers will ask if a retest methane test can be done.
-Is this possible?
-And is this ethical?
-Whatever the decision, there is a general requirement to additionally submit the original test data (whether it reports higher or lower methane levels).
+Is it worthwhile to get a retest methane test of soil: Generally Not.
+Sometimes a methane test will show high results of the hazardous soil-gas on a property.
+And developers will try a retest methane test to get “favorable results.”
+Regardless, there is a general legal requirement to still submit the original test data (whether it has higher or lower methane levels).
 This is a public health code concern governed by law, and delves into the matter of developer ethics.
-The rule is to submit the original report with the retest methane test report for the agency to ultimately review.
-And even when multiple reports indicate various data; the agency, more than likely, will just choose to apply the highest overall results.
+The rule is to submit the original report with the retest methane test report for the agency to review.
+And even when multiple reports indicate conflicting data; more than likely the agency will use the highest overall results.
 Thus, retesting in hopes of “favorable results” can be pointless and a waste of money.
 Updated June 19, 2019.

 The City of Los Angeles Department of Building and Safety (also known as the LADBS agency) has distinguished methane zones and methane buffer zones.
 Additionally, the Los Angeles Fire Department (also known as the LAFD agency) has oversight.
 As a result, methane mitigation standards apply.
 And therefore, a methane test becomes necessary.
 Other cities and counties also administer the same methane test policies.
 Cities like Huntington Beach have their own standards, while others may reference the LADBS policies and guidelines directly.

 Interest to Retest a Methane Test